 This technology can create great interest for projects with big web traffic, advertising models of monetization and dynamic content.
 For instance, entertainment portals like BuzzFeed.
 E-commerce can also take the advantage of this technology for their purposes.

-Nowadays, it is much more convenient in most cases to use search engines like Google to reach the desired responsive website or the page with a product, than deal with mobile navigation of a site.
+Nowadays, it is much more convenient to use search engines like Google to reach the desired website or the page with a product, than deal with mobile navigation of a site.
 The current strategy of Google is understood -- they want to teach users how to use Instant Apps using the example of entertainment products, as well as provide e-commerce services with a higher in-app conversion to boost their businesses.

 Are you looking for new projects?
 Discover 5 hot Android development trends to be ready for new tasks

 However, for entrepreneurs who own an app in the utility, productivity or games category, this feature will probably not bring additional opportunities.
 That's because the perspectives of this technology's integration into a business process or some distribution channel are blurry at the moment.